63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/README.md

 # Tutorial #2: Advanced API Gateway and Lambda using Cache-Data (Node)

-This tutorial is in two parts and covers many best practices used for production applications.
+This tutorial is in four parts and covers many best practices used for production applications.
 Therefore, it is much longer than other tutorials.
 However, all following tutorials will utilize these concepts without necessarily calling them out.

 > This tutorial is THE tutorial that bridges learning and application development for production environments.
 It is also THE tutorial for working with the @63klabs/cache-data npm package.